syncfusion/ej2-javascript-docs/src/maps/maps/markers.md

 ## Customization

-The following properties are available in [`markerSettings`](../api/maps/markerSettingsModel/) property to customize the Markers of the Maps component.
+The following properties are available in [`markerSettings`](../api/maps/markerSettingsModel/) to customize the Markers of the Maps component.

 * [`border`](../api/maps/markerSettingsModel/#border) - To customize the color, width and opacity of the border for the markers in Maps.
 * [`fill`](../api/maps/markerSettingsModel/#fill) - To apply the color for markers in Maps.